 Current Track conditions

 The current Track conditions appear within the Section by Section guide.
-Select the section that you intend walking for more information.
+Select the section that you intend walking and then the Realignments/Diversions tab, Inlet Crossings, Groups on Track and other tabs for more information.

 The Bibbulmun Track often has temporary diversions and realignments for various reasons, which can extend the distance to be walked on any day.
 If you come across such a variation, follow the trail markers as opposed to your map.
 The Track will soon re-join the trail indicated on the map.

-Temporary diversions are marked out on the Track with white Waugal trail markers (black snake on white base).
+Temporary diversions are marked out on the Track with Waugal trail markers on a yellow metal post.
 Check the Section by Section guide for details on the diversion.

 If a campsite is closed then a temporary campsite will be provided, with a temporary toilet and water tank only.
 As there are no shelters at these campsites, walkers will need to use their tents.